Kombucha tea is a sweet, slightly acidic beverage that is becoming increasingly popular among the health community today.

 Kombucha tea has benefits that are backed by science.
 The tea has probiotics, can help to manage blood sugar, is good for the heart, and it is capable of fighting cancer.
 The tea is also good for your liver.

 However, the tea offers these benefits when it is manufactured properly.
-Kombucha tea should be pasteurized to kill any bacteria.
+Kombucha tea should be pasteurised to kill any bacteria.
 It should also contain a small amount of alcohol (less than 0.5%).
 The presence of bacteria and alcohol in homebrewed Kombucha teas can’t be controlled.
 These concerns are addressed by commercial varieties.

 However, commercial varieties aren’t universally safe and beneficial.
-Pregnant or breastfeeding mothers should stay away from the tea for reasons discussed above.
+Pregnant or breastfeeding mothers should stay away from the tea for the reasons discussed above.
 The same applies to alcohol addicts.